Frank Litvack M.D., FACC

-Mr. Manzo has been a member of the Board since November 2013.
-He was one of the initial investors in Capricor, Inc. and joined the Capricor, Inc. board of directors in 2006.
+Mr. Manzo has been a member of the Company’s Board since November 2013.
+He was one of the initial investors in Capricor, Inc. and joined the Capricor, Inc. board in 2006.
 Mr. Manzo is also a member of the Company’s Compensation Committee and Nominating and Corporate Governance Committee.
 Mr. Manzo has been a prominent mid-Atlantic entrepreneur for over three decades and has extensive experience in the area of finance.
 Mr. Manzo received his Bachelor of Science degree from the University of Notre Dame and his M.B.A. from Harvard Business School.
 He served in the armed forces as an officer in the United States Navy.
 After completing his M.B.A. at Harvard, Mr. Manzo joined, and in a few years became General Partner of, Baker, Watts & Co., a New York Stock Exchange Member Firm.
 His experience there included being Director of Equity Research and, later, the Head of Corporate Finance.
 During the 1980’s, Mr. Manzo started his own private investment firm, LVM Venture Partners.
 Beginning in 1989, Mr. Manzo became part of the founders group which helped a Johns Hopkins cardiologist fund his launching of a research center for preventive cardiology.
 Mr. Manzo remained as an advisor during the center’s formative years.
 His continued interest in preventive research included a major investment to research the use of protein modeling for early disease detection.
 Since 2002, he has been following and supporting research into the use of adult stem cells in the repair of spinal cord and heart damage.
 The list of private company boards, senior advisory roles, and charities that Mr. Manzo has been involved with over the years are numerous and varied, including: the Johns Hopkins Preventive Cardiology Center, a hospital center; Greater Baltimore Medical Center, a hospital; Goodwill Industries of Maryland, a non-profit organization; E.I.L.
 Instruments, Inc., an instrument company; and University of Notre Dame, Advisory Council for Graduate Studies and Research.

 David B. Musket